 There is a wide range of curricula available to purchase.
 They usually contain lesson plans and a weekly, monthly, or termly planner as well as all the resources for the lessons themselves.
 They are a good way of delivering a structured education without having to prepare the lessons and resources, and older children can complete all the work independently unless help is required.
 This is very useful for families who wish to provide a structured approach but are also busy with work and extra-curricular activities.

 The internet is a vast, rich source of learning.
 As well as raw information, there are lots of websites (both free and pay-to-use) which provide educational skills and full courses for Home Educated children (and their parents) to use.
 There are sites for the early stages, such as Reading Eggs and Mathseeds, which cover the core skills in Literacy and Numeracy; these are paid sites which the child works their way through in order.
 There’s “Teach Your Monster to Read” – a free to use site which starts right at the beginning of phonics and works through right up to full words and sentences.
-Then there are sites such as Khan Academy, which provides free instruction in just about everything you can think of!
+Then there are sites such as Khan Academy and Oak Academy, which provides free instruction in just about everything you can think of!

 There are also many MOOCs (Massive Open Online Course) which provide free courses from beginners, up to University level and beyond!
 Search FutureLearn, OpenLearn, Coursera, EdX, Udacity, Alison to name a few.